 Houston, Texas (PRWEB) March 14, 2014

-A jury awarded $394,500 before interest and penalties to Mr. and Mrs. Hayes, a Harris County family represented by Mostyn Law Firm.
+A jury awarded $394,500 before interest and penalties to Mr. and Mrs. Hayes, a Harris County family represented by Mostyn Law.
 Following the verdict, the judge in the case decided to set aside substantial portions of the jury’s verdict, court records show.
-Attorneys from Mostyn Law Firm have filed an appeal.
+Attorneys from Mostyn Law have filed an appeal.

 According to court documents, a jury decided that the United States Automobile Association (USAA) had violated the Texas Insurance Code by engaging in unfair settlement practices and found a knowing violation.
 The damage in this particular case was to a Harris County home owned by a longtime USAA policy holder.
 The jury found that USAA breached its contract by refusing to pay for exterior damage.
 They also decided that USAA had violated its good faith and fair dealing duty, according to court documents.
 After listening to testimony for two weeks and deliberating for two days, a Harris County jury found in favor of the homeowners.

 “That was a big win for the people of Harris County,” said Randy Cashiola, an attorney on the case.
 “Insurance companies should not be allowed to cut homeowners out of the process.”